+One entity appears to be more successful than others in addressing disparities for MBE/WBEs.
 Through additional neutral and race- and gender-conscious measures, Hennepin County doubled its MBE/WBE participation in July 2016-June 2023 compared to July 2011-June 2016.
-Its 23 percent MBE/WBE utilization for the most recent time period reached its availability benchmark, although disparities persisted for WBEs.
+Its 23 percent MBE/WBE utilization for the most recent time period reached its availability benchmark, although disparities persist for white woman-owned companies.

-The City should review all of the results in the disparity study and other information it may have to determine whether a combination of small business programs and other neutral measures paired with race- and gender-conscious programs may be appropriate to remedy the disparities in its utilization of minority- and woman-owned businesses in its contracts.
+MMCD should review all of the results in the disparity study and other information it may have to determine whether a combination of small business programs and other neutral measures paired with expanded race- and gender-conscious programs may be appropriate to remedy the disparities in its utilization of minority- and woman-owned businesses in its contracts.